MaryamMansour/bmi/README.md

 - **View Records by Time**: Users can view their BMI records sorted by time.

 ## Architecture

-The app follows the MVC (Model-View-Controller) architecture to separate concerns and enhance maintainability.

 - **Model**: Handles data-related logic and interacts with Firestore for BMI records.
 - **View**: Displays UI elements and handles user interactions.